aws-amplify/docs/cli/init.md

 Several commands in the Amplify CLI take command line parameters which could potentially be used in your CI/CD flows. <br/>
 The Amplify CLI command line parameters are not simple strings, but complex JSON objects containing information that the CLI would otherwise gather through prompts.
 The CLI will not prompt for input (work non-interactively) if the information it seeks is provided by a command line parameter. <br/>
 The command line parameters are used mostly for scripting so that the command execution flow is not interrupted by prompts.
-Some examples for the same could be found [here](https://github.com/aws-amplify/amplify-cli/tree/master/packages/amplify-cli/sample-headless-scripts)
+Examples for this could be found [here](https://github.com/aws-amplify/amplify-cli/tree/master/packages/amplify-cli/sample-headless-scripts)

 ### `--yes` flag
 The `--yes` flag, or its alias `-y`, suppresses command line prompts if defaults are available, and uses the defaults in command execution.<br/>